 - Buttons should be easily clickable on mobile screens

-3. Uninspiring titles
+3. Uninspiring Titles

 Keyword-heavy titles do not lead to high click-through rates.
-You need creative titles to increase click-through rate.
+You need creative page titles to increase click-through rate.
 It enhances your brand personality and entices users to view your landing pages.
 It shows Google that your website is the best for a user’s search query through strong positive signals.

 A few tips to guide you

 - Use emotional triggers in your titles.
 Think of the feelings you want to evoke in your readers.

 - Use powerful words such as guaranteed, premium, amazing, proven and secret